glasnt/talks/2017_10_Constellation/Bees.podium/slides.md

 ???

 At beeware we don't just shave bespoke tibettan yaks.
-We are more than happy to take use store-bought yaks.
+We are more than happy to take use store-bought yaks, and we contribute back financially.

 This is the case with cookiecutter

 With cookiecutter, you can easily create a template with replacement fields to create a structure for your app, project, receipe, anything you like

 ---